 Located just southeast of Mexico, Guatemala is the most populous country in Central America.
 Its spectacular mountains boast a wealth of natural resources and stunning biodiversity.
 For centuries, this land served as the core territory of the renowned Mayan civilization.
 Following two centuries of Spanish colonization, Guatemala gained its independence in the early nineteenth century – only to endure another 150 years of political instability and civil unrest.

-Additionally, this area is prone to devastating natural disasters such as earthquakes; volcanic eruptions; and hurricanes, which cause mudslides and flooding.
+Additionally, this area is prone to devastating natural disasters such as earthquakes, volcanic eruptions and hurricanes, which cause mudslides and flooding.
 Despite more recent economic growth and successful democratic elections, Guatemala still struggles with widespread poverty, illiteracy, crime, and high rates of unemployment and underemployment.
 The nation’s capital, Guatemala City, is no exception to these maladies.

 Sisters providing for children in need

 Santa Isabel Ana Seton, located in Guatemala City, is named after a North American nun who was canonized in 1975.
 The center is now run by the Sisters of San Vicente de Paul and Santa Luisa de Marillac, who tend to the needs of impoverished families living nearby.
-Additionally, since Guatemala’s public education system suffers from overcrowding, numerous teacher strikes, and a general lack of school supplies, the Sisters also partner with a local private school, the Escuela Santa Maria, to ensure that children in attendance at the center are receiving an education.
+Additionally, since Guatemala’s public education system suffers from overcrowding, numerous teacher strikes, and a general lack of school supplies, the Sisters also partner with a local private school, the Escuela Santa Maria, to ensure that children at the center are receiving an education.
 Together, the school and the center strive to provide sponsored and unsponsored children with basic needs and a sound education.

 In addition to providing support to children through our sponsorship program at Santa Isabel Ana Seton, Children Incorporated has also established two skills training programs there for our sponsored and unsponsored children’s parents.